Show your world – our new library

 I would like to show you our new library in Herning Denmark.
-Originally the building was housing a grocery shop and it was the most ugly kind of architecture you could imagine.
+Originally the building was housing a grocery shop and it was the ugliest kind of architecture you could imagine.
 It reminded me of the bombastic communistic style from Russia or East Germany during the cold war.
 The building is still kept in a very raw style especially inside.
-Here in Denmark the minimalistic style has been in fashion for many years.
+Here in Denmark, the minimalistic style has been in fashion for many years.

-The the city council wanted to move the old library from the periphery of the city to the center and is was decided to use this ugly gray concrete building.
-The inside was removed and the outer walls got a real make up with window glass in blue and green colors.
+The city council wanted to move the old library from the periphery of the city to the centre and it was decided to use this ugly grey concrete building.
+The inside was removed and the outer walls got a real makeup with window glass in blue and green colours.

 I would prefer that more areas were more silent, but I guess I am old-fashioned.

-A huge area is reserved for children with play ground areas placed among low book shelves that give the children appetite on finding books on their own.
+A huge area is reserved for children with playground areas placed on low bookshelves that give the children appetite on finding books on their own.

 Groups of young mothers gather here and talk about their babies.
-For many years I have put such groups together in my district as a Health Visitor, but now a days people find each other easily via Facebook or at other social platforms.
+For many years I have put such groups together in my district as a Health Visitor, but nowadays people find each other easily via Facebook or on other social platforms.

-I think the future brings more and more eBooks and music and film borrowed from the internet via the library and that has influenced the way the interior of the libraries are made arranged.
+I think the future brings more and more eBooks and music and film borrowed from the internet via the library which has influenced the way the interior of the libraries are arranged.

 How do your libraries function?